makskliczkowski/Transverse_Ising_ETH/README.md

   * email: maxgrom97.at.gmail.com
 -----------------------------------------------------------------------------------

-Special thanks to dr Lev Vidmar and PhD student Jan Suntajs at Institute Josef Stefan, with whose support the work has been done, while staying in Ljubljana, Slovenia.
+Special thanks to dr Lev Vidmar and PhD student Jan Suntajs[@](https://github.com/JanSuntajs) at Institute Josef Stefan, with whose support the work has been done, while staying in Ljubljana, Slovenia.

 -----------------------------------------------------------------------------------